Programer-Turtle/Operations/README.md

 # Operations
-Importable python file as long as its in the samefold as python file examples operations.add(2,2,2) result would be 6
+Importable python file as long as its in the samefold as main project file examples operations.add(2,2,2) result would be 6